 There is no such thing as a ‘no fault’ divorce, where both parties can agree to end their marriage without the need to assign blame.

 At present the only ground for divorce is that the marriage has broken down irretrievably.
 In order to prove this a petitioner must satisfy to the court one or more of the five facts, three of which are fault based (adultery, behaviour and desertion), two of the facts relate to periods of separation – namely two years if both parties consent, and five years without consent.

 The reality of the modern world is that couples do separate and sorting out the division of assets and arranging the care of the children is often the hardest aspect of ending any marriage.
 Divorce should not be difficult or place unnecessary and unjust hurdles.
-Eliminating blame would allow those involved to focus on the main issues.
-However, opponents of no-fault divorce worry that it might make ending marriage too easy.
+Eliminating blame will allow those involved to focus on the main issues.
+It is an exciting step in bringing divorce, judicial separation and civil partnership dissolution proceedings into the 21st century.

 At Prince Evans we can advise you on every aspect of your divorce.
 To find out more, call us today for a free initial consultation.

 Written by Partner & Head of Family Muna Saleem .